aiberlin/SomBat_2020/README.md

 # SomBat_2020

- New firmware/software for [*SomBat* musical weapon](http://www.earweego.net/#SomBat).
+ New firmware/software for the [*SomBat* musical weapon](http://www.earweego.net/#SomBat).
 Based on Raspi & SuperCollider.

 ## HW